rmkelley/rmkelley.github.io/twitterart.md

 ## Physical Activity Data

 When "least one physical activity in the guidelines for exercise testing published by the American College of Sports Medicine (ACSM) and the Center for Disease Control and Prevention (CDC)," the tweet was deemed a physical activity tweet.

+## Analysis

+Their analysis consisted of aggregating tweets by msa, and then creating dot plots with lines of best fit.
+While simple, this does exactly what they wanted-determines correlative relationships.
+The authors found that there is an inverse relationship between expressions of hapiness in tweets and obesity rates.

+The authors did not find a statistically significant relationship between teh nutrient densit of foods in tweets and the corresponding obesity rates.
+They expressed surprise at this, leading me to think that their research was not as inductive as they let on in their introduction.

 Follow link to article: [link](https://doi.org/10.1371/journal.pone.0133505)